Backpacking with Ultralite Nalgene Bottles

 • 1L Nalgene bottles are compatible with all backpack bottle pockets.
 Smartwater bottles aren’t.

-I switched to using the 1L wide-mouth Ultralite Nalgene bottles this summer for a different reason, although I do find the reasons above to be compelling too.
+I switched to using the 1L wide-mouth Ultralite Nalgene bottles a few years ago for a different reason, although I do find the reasons above to be compelling too.
 I kept losing Smartwater bottles stored in the side pockets of my pack on off-trail hikes because the vegetation would rip them out.
 That stopped when I switched to the shorter and squatter Ultralite Nalgenes and I’ve stuck with them ever since.

 Ultralite Nalgene Bottles have really grown on me this year.